esraguzel/dsc-mod-1-project-v2-1-onl01-dtsc-ft-012120/README.md

 #### Next Steps

-- Further analysis as well as multi-variate regression analysis on larger datasets needed to reach more concrete insights.
+- Further analysis on consumer behavior could be conducted to gain more insights.